-Sure you can still hire someone to do SEO for you, and what they’ll do, for a hefty monthly fee, is monitor your site’s page ranking in several services (which you could do yourself) and play with the keywords.
+Sure you can hire someone to do SEO for you, and what they’ll do, for a hefty monthly fee, is monitor your site’s page ranking in several services (which you could do yourself) and play with the keywords.

-They may offer a blogging service, which is fine, if they know your industry and they don’t use a cheap service like Fivver.
+They may offer a blogging service, which is fine, if they know your industry.
+Problem is, they may mass produce articles.
 You may end up with duplicate content (articles that appear elsewhere on the web) and that will hurt you.
 You'll lose valuable authority on the topic.
 Do a test: copy the first sentence and paste it in the Google search box and see what comes up.
 If there is even ONE other instance of that article word-for-word, that will hurt you.

 Google, is looking for fresh, relevant content written for the human reader and that will give you good SEO.

 - Make sure your website is optimized for the search engine.
 Everything is keyword-centric.
 Put yourself in your target market‘s shoes.
 What are they going to enter into the search box to find you?
 Check out the video below on how to use the free Google keyword tool.

 - Blog at least once a week!
 2-3 times a week is the charm.
 If your website is stagnant, Google will ignore it!

 Here’s an extra tip: Don’t use those free or easy drag-and-drop websites.
 To make it easy to use, it takes a lot of code in the background.
 The search engine hates that code.
 So much so, that it will not index the good material under it.
-I recommend a WordPress website where your website and blog are in the same place.
+I recommend a self-hosted, WordPress website where your website and blog are in the same place.